Freep the Whirlwind [Part III of III]

 “Nobody… nobody trusts anybody now.
 And we’re all very tired.
 There’s nothing else I can do.
 Just wait.”

-— The Thing, directed by John Carpenter, 1982
+The Thing, directed by John Carpenter, 1982

 Toward the end of Part II, I mentioned Australia’s “News Media Bargaining Code” of 2021.
 I won’t recount for you here the complete history of that Act; suffice it to say that the right-wing Turnbull government wanted to allow Australia’s media ownership to become even more concentrated than it already was, and to secure cross-bench support for their plans to do so, they agreed to task the Australian Competition and Consumer Commission (ACCC) with launching an inquiry into “the impact of digital search engines, social media platforms and other digital content aggregation platforms (platform services) on the state of competition in media and advertising services markets, in particular in relation to the supply of news and journalistic content”.
-The ACCC would then issue a preliminary report on 10 December 2018, followed by its final report on 26 July 2019.
+The ACCC then issued a preliminary report on 10 December 2018, followed by its final report on 26 July 2019.

-The ACCC enquiry’s “Recommendation 7” was for certain “designated” digital platforms to be compelled to publish “a code of conduct to govern their relationships with news media businesses”.
+That ACCC enquiry’s “Recommendation 7” was for certain “designated” digital platforms to be compelled to publish “a code of conduct to govern their relationships with news media businesses”.
 In particular, “where the digital platform obtains value, directly or indirectly, from content produced by news media businesses”, this mandated code of conduct would oblige the digital service to “fairly negotiate with news media businesses as to how that revenue should be shared, or how the news media businesses should be compensated”.
 In other words, a link tax.

 On the web, the sharing of content rests on the ability of users to do two things: to create content, typically text but also other media; and to make links in that content to other parts of the web.
 This is consistent with human discourse in general, in which there is a right, and often a duty, to make references.
 An academic paper is required to list references to other papers which are related.
 A journalist is normally required to refer to their sources.
 The discourse of bloggers involves links from one blog to another.
 The value of the blog is both in the text and in the carefully chosen links.